ktaylor63/southeast/site/content/our-services/recovery-and-interstate-commerce-permits.md

 ---
 title: 'Recovery and Interstate Commerce Permits'
-url: /our-services/permits/recovery-and-interstate-commerce-permits
+url: /our-services/permits/recovery-and-interstate-commerce
 tags:
     - Permits
     - 'Endangered Species Act'
 description: 'A typical use of a recovery permit is to allow for scientific research on a listed species in order to understand better the species'' long-term survival needs.
 Interstate commerce permits also allow transport and sale of listed species across State lines (e.g., for purposes such as a breeding program).'
 js: /js/10a1a-permits.js
-updated: 'June 9th, 2016'
+updated: 'August 8th, 2016'
 ---

 ## What is the status of my permit?